About our Transitional Housing Program

 - Take care of their own food, clothing, tuition, cleaning, and child-care needs

 - Address any issues that would interfere with obtaining or retaining employment

-- To find out if HOMES is right for your family or someone you know, call the Direct Services Coordinator at (412) 366-9801 x21.
+- To find out if HEARTH is right for your family or someone you know, call the Direct Services Coordinator at (412) 366-9801 x21.